-Referees must be registered AYSO volunteers (meaning completion of safe haven and eAYSO volunteer background check, and CDC Concussion Awareness) and certified with Regional Referee Training or higher (see How to Become an SM AYSO Referee on the Referee section of our website.)
-14U Center Referees should be certified with Intermediate Referee Training or higher.
+Referees must be registered AYSO volunteers (meaning completion of Safe Haven, eAYSO volunteer background check, and CDC Concussion Awareness) and certified with Regional Referee Training or higher.
+(See How to Become an SM AYSO Referee on the Referee section of our website.)
+14U Referees should be certified with Intermediate Referee Training or higher.
 While Intermediate Referees it is strongly recommended that they take the Advanced Referee course.
 Regional Referees may serve as Assistant Referees.

 All teams must earn at least 15 referee points during the season to qualify for the playoffs.
-Referee points may be earned by refereeing games for which they are qualified in the 8U, 10U, 12U, 14U, and Upper divisions, by performing referee administration work, or by attending referee courses.
-More details are available on the Region 20 website, under the “Referees” tab.
+Referee points may be earned by refereeing games for which they are qualified in the 10U, 12U, 14U, by performing referee administration work, or by attending referee courses.
+More details are available on the Region 20 website, under the Referees Points tab.

-Coaches shall utilize positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 10 yards on either side of the midfield line), show respectful attitude toward the referees.
+Coaches shall use positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 10 yards on either side of the half-way line), show respectful attitude toward the referees.
 The coaches are ultimately responsible for their sidelines’ behavior (the coaching staff, the team players, and spectators).
 And HAVE FUN!

 You have your field for your specified slot only.
 Referees must make sure the game starts on time as a courtesy to all the teams that have games afterward.
 Coaches and players should be ready to start the game on time.
 If a game must start late, the referee may shorten the halftime interval or may choose to play shorter halves, but both halves must be equal in length.

 Game Cards: Game cards are to be completed by each Coach or Team Manager prior to the start of game warm-ups.
 To complete the game card, coaches must write the full name and number of each player on the team in order of uniform number and give the game card to the Center Referee before the start of the game.
-The Referee notes all absences, substitutions, goalkeeper playing time & goals during the game.
-Again, the Referee can delegate this role to an Assistant Referee if s/he needs assistance.
-The Referee signs the completed game cards and deposits them in the game card box, or if there is no game card box, takes a photo and submits to the Division Commissioner, or as per the Division Commissioner’s instructions.
+The Referee notes all absences, substitutions, goalkeeper playing time and goals during the game.
+The Referee should delegate this role to the Assistant Referees.
+The Referee signs the completed Game Cards and deposits them in the game card box, or if there is no game card box, takes a photo and submits to the Division Commissioner, or as per the Division Commissioner’s instructions.

 Field Set-Up is the responsibility of all the teams with the first game.
 Parents must help set up the field.
-Please arrive early to complete this task in time for the players to practice with the goals in the proper location.
-Fields should have 6 flags – 1 on each of the four corners, and 1 each at the halfway line, about a yard away from the edge of the field (touchline).
+Please arrive early to complete this task in time for the players to practice with the goals.
+Each field has 2 goals and nets, plus 6 flags – 4 on each of the corners, and 1 each at the halfway line, about a yard away from the edge of the field (touchline).
 Stakes are used to secure the goals in the ground and net hooks keep the net taut.
-Additionally, the Game Card box and Kids Zone sign need to placed in a visible location.
-Please pick-up any debris on the field.
+Additionally, the Game Card box and Kids Zone sign needs to placed in a visible location.

-No other changes from play as specified in FIFA Laws of the Game.
+No other changes from play as specified in IFAB Laws of the Game.

-Coaches have an abbreviated copy of the FIFA Laws in their 14U Coaching Manual.
-Referees are given a copy in Basic Referee Training.
+Coaches have an abbreviated copy of the Laws in their 14U Coaching Manual.
+Referees are given a copy in Referee Training.

 Everyone is welcome to download a full copy of the AYSO Edition of the FIFA Laws of the Game from the Coaches section or the Referee section of our website.